-We often use airline frequent flyer programs and credit card rewards to earn award flights that get us around the U.S. and even the world, and you can do it too.
+As a frequent traveler, I often use airline frequent flyer programs and credit card rewards to book low-cost or free flights both in the U.S. and internationally, and you can, too.

-We like the Chase Sapphire Preferred® Card for the value and flexibility of the rewards it offers.
-But if you prefer a card with a $0 annual fee, we recommend the Wells Fargo Autograph℠ Card.
+I like the Chase Sapphire Preferred® Card for its value and flexible rewards.
+But if you prefer a card with a $0 annual fee, I recommend the Wells Fargo Autograph® Card.

 Here's how you can use these or other credit cards along with airline programs to fly almost for free.